berensp/berensp.github.io/_posts/2025-10-28-vibe-coding.md

 }
 ```

 Could I have written this from scratch?
 Negative, Ghost Rider.
-But can I suss out what it does:
+But I can suss out what it does:
 1. Makes a POST request to Strava with the refresh token
 2. Gets back a new access token
-3. Updates the GitHub secret so next time it runs, it has the fresh token
+3. Updates the GitHub secret so it has the fresh token next time it runs
-4. Handles errors with grace and style
+4. Handles errors with style and grace

 The nice part of this setup is how simple it is architecturally:
 - **Jekyll data files** (`_data/*.json`) can be referenced in templates using Liquid syntax